Springfield Class Reconstruction

 The USS Chekov is the only known member of the Springfield class.
 Ed Miarecki built the model for the graveyard in "The Best of Both Worlds".
 The ship remained a complete mystery until Mike Okuda revealed at least the very basic appearance.
 We were keeping in mind that it should be somewhere on the viewscreen, since it was in the original line by Shelby when she looked at the screen (which probably read "the Chek(h)ov...the Kyushu...the Melbourne").
 Our information so far, as verbally given by Okuda, was that the Chekov has a Galaxy-style saucer like that of the New Orleans and two marker nacelles.

-After bugging a certain person in the Star Trek Art Department once again, we have the permission to present a good photo of the Springfield (drumrolls!):
+After bugging a certain person in the Star Trek Art Department, we have the permission to present a photo of the Springfield for the first time (drumrolls!):

-Thanks a lot to Michael Okuda for the above photo of the four-nacelled Excelsior and thanks to Timo for conveying it to me.
+Thanks a lot to Michael Okuda for the above photo of the Springfield and thanks to Timo for conveying it to me.
 Note to all readers: Please don't further distribute the image and, in particular, don't use it on web pages.